Gabelle: Smuggling

+Many activities other than direct smuggling were considered to be unlawful faux-saunage.
+Sheepherders letting their flock drink from salty ponds, traders overly salting cod during transportation, and fishing at night (fisherman with great knowledge of waterways presumed to be smuggling salt) are all attested examples.
+Even production of salted products could sometimes be restricted.

 Under the 1640 codification of gabelle law by Jean-Baptiste Colbert, participating in faux saunage, warranted a range of harsh punishments.
 Merely housing a faux-saunier could lead to imprisonment, fines, and, if repeated, death.
 Faux-sauniers could be sentenced to up to ten years on a galley if they were caught without weapons, and to death if caught while armed.
-Other forms of faux-saunage included sheepherders letting their flock drink from salty ponds, traders overly salting cod during transportation, and fishing at night (so that fisherman with great knowledge of waterways could not smuggle salt).
 French nobles, if caught buying contraband salt, would immediately lose their status of nobility following their first offense.
 In 1773, along the Loire River, which separated the regions of Brittany and Anjou, with respective salt prices of 31 sous and 591 sous, over 3000 soldiers were stationed in response to the massive amounts of smuggling that took place.

 French Revolution

 There are many reasons for the French Revolution, but the unfair taxes and financial burden imposed upon the lower-classes and peasants was a main facet of the general population's discontent.
 Each year, by the end of the 18th century, about 3000 citizens (men, women, and children) were being imprisoned, sent to the galleys, or put to death for crimes against the gabelle.
 All the while, religious persons, nobility, and high-ranking officials were often exempt from the gabelle or paid much lower taxes.
 In 1789, following the ascension of the National Assembly, the gabelle was voted down and abolished throughout France.
 In 1790 the National Assembly decided that all persons imprisoned for breaking laws pertaining to the gabelle were to be freed from prison and that all charges and convictions were to be permanently dropped.

-This freedom would be short lived as Napoleon Bonaparte reinstated the gabelle in 1804, this time without major exemptions for regions such as Brittany.
-The gabelle stayed part of France's legislation until abolished in 1946.
+This freedom would be short lived as Napoleon reinstated the gabelle in 1804, this time without major exemptions for regions such as Brittany.
+The gabelle stayed part of France's legislation until abolished in 1945.